moonbit-community/moonbit-scheme-r6rs/refactoring-skills.md

 - For unicode helpers, add a small compatibility-normalization example to widen coverage without changing APIs.
 - Add README tests for refactored primitives (e.g., `map`, `bytevector-copy`) to catch regressions early.
 - Keep the top-level README tests small and end-to-end (e.g., `eval_program` + `value_to_string`).
+- Add spec tests for multi-arity primitives so each branch stays covered after refactors.

 ## Facade-level docs
 - Add small examples on re-exported APIs so module users see usage without diving into subpackages.